zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

     Session altered.
     ```

 10. Query the `HR.EMPLOYEES` table.
-The results show that the table exists and has 107 rows.
+The result shows that the table exists and has 107 rows.

     After cloning PDB1 on CDB2 in a later step, the new PDB should also contain `HR.EMPLOYEES`.